What is Teaching and Learning Day?

 – efforts to enhance student success

-This poster session provides an opportunity to reach a broad audience and initiate conversations with colleagues sharing similar interests.
+This year’s poster session will be in-person, and will provide an opportunity to reach a broad audience and initiate conversations with colleagues sharing similar interests.

 When is Teaching and Learning Day?